Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Experimental Evaluation

 \subsubsection{Performance of Longitudinal mixed-effects Model with Gaussian Process prior (LMGP)}

+\\ We also \xic{develop} LMGP for both patient groups.
+We have applied different covariance kernels in LMGP models and found the one with powered exponential kernel achieves the best results.
+The following discussion will therefore focus on the model with this kernel.
+More results of using other kernels can be found in Appendix. \ref{section:LMGP_kernels}.

-\\ Based on the selected features, we also developed LMGP for both patient groups.
-Here, we used the selected features (from Table \ref{table:variableselection}) as the fixed-effects features and random-effects features.
-Similar to the linear fixed-effects model, we evaluated the performance based on leave-one-patient-out cross validation, and the mean RMSE values were reported in Fig. \ref{figure:LMGP}, from which can see LMGP can further reduced the errors when compared with the fixed-effects linear model, with mean RMSE 5.75 for acute patients and 3.12 for chronic patients, respectively.
+Here, we \xic{use} the selected features (from Table \ref{table:variableselection}) as the fixed-effects features and random-effects features.
+Similar to the linear fixed-effects model, we \xic{evaluate} the performance based on leave-one-patient-out cross validation, and the mean RMSE values \xic{are} reported in Fig. \ref{figure:LMGP}, from which can see LMGP can further reduce the errors when compared with the fixed-effects linear model, with mean RMSE 5.75 for acute patients and 3.12 for chronic patients, respectively.

-Based on LMGP, we also performed "continuous monitoring" on 4 patients (two for each patient group) from week 2 to week 8 by predicting the week-wise CAHAI scores (with mean and $95\%$ confidence interval) in Fig. \ref{figure:95piforacutechronic}, which is extremely helpful when uncertainty measurement is required.
+Based on LMGP, we also \xic{perform} "continuous monitoring"---with week-wise predicted CAHAI score --- on 4 patients (two for each patient group) from week 2 to week 8, and the results \xic{are} reported (with mean and $95\%$ confidence interval) in Fig. \ref{figure:95piforacutechronic}, which is extremely helpful when uncertainty measurement is required.